Finding funding to start your business

 Subsidies and schemes

 No subsidies are available for the actual start-up process of your business.
 Subsidies for entrepreneurs are mainly available for product development, doing research together, sustainable improvements, and innovative projects.
-Research possible subsidies and schemes on .
+Research possible subsidies and .

 Starting with benefits